willtp87/rn-test/README.md

 * [Expo](https://expo.dev/)
 * [React Native Elements](https://reactnativeelements.com/docs)

+### Building
+A script to build for IOS on macos is provide in the package.json. package.json scripts and vscode tasks for starting the Metro Bundler for use with Expo Go are provided.

-### Running & Debuging
+### Debugging
-#### VS Code
-A task for building and running on IOS is provided along with a launch file to attach the debugger.
+A vscode launch file to attach the debugger to Expo Go is provided.

 ### Static Analysis
-This project uses typescript and eslint it has associated scripts in the package.json.
+This project uses typescript and eslint it has associated scripts
+* package.json
+* github workflows
+* vscode tasks

 ### Testing
-This project uses Jest and has a script in the package.json.
+This project uses Jest and has associated scripts
+* package.json
+* github workflows
+* vscode tasks

 ## License